Chinwesarah/Crop-Cultivation-Analysis/README.md

 Please refer to the attached Microsoft excel document

 ## Tool(s)
--Microsoft Excel
+-Microsoft Excel - Pivot tables, charts, dashboards and slicers

 ## Data Cleaning
 To ensure data integrity and eliminate redundant and duplicate data, the following steps were taken:
-1. The column names `Area` and `Item` where changed to `Country` and `Crop` respectively.
+1. The column names `Area` and `Item` where changed to `Country` and `Crop` respectively for better understanding.
-2. `China` and `China, Mainland` were found to have very similar data, the percentage difference between there data values was less than 5%, so `China, Mainland` was removed as duplicate data.
+2. `China` and `China, Mainland` were found to have very similar data, the percentage difference between their data values was less than 5%, so `China, Mainland` was removed as duplicate data.
 3. `Year code` column was also removed as duplicate data

+## Data Analysis and Visualization
+1. Uncover worldwide crops production trends
+2. Identify disparities and variations in the relationship between areas harvested and yields of crops across different countries and years.
+To achieve this, countries were ranked from highest to lowest for areas harvested and yields to determine countries there is a direct posistive relationship between yield and areas harvested
+3. Identify top and bottom producing countries of oats
+4. Conduct a Pareto analysis on rice production -